ForgeRock/forgeops-cli/docs/forgeops_version.md

 ## forgeops version

-Print the version number of ForgeOps CLI tool
+Print the build information

 ### Synopsis

+    Print the build information.
     Please provide the output of this command when reporting issues.

 ```
 forgeops version [flags]